paulinedef/Oceane/fontbakery/fontbakery-report.md

 * ⚠ **WARN** This font file does not have a 'meta' table. [code: lacks-meta-table]
-</div></details><details><summary>⚠ <b>WARN:</b> Check if each glyph has the recommended amount of contours. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/contour_count">com.google.fonts/check/contour_count</a>)</summary><div>

-* ⚠ **WARN** This check inspects the glyph outlines and detects the total number of contours in each of them.
-The expected values are infered from the typical ammounts of contours observed in a large collection of reference font families.
-The divergences listed below may simply indicate a significantly different design on some of your glyphs.
-On the other hand, some of these may flag actual bugs in the font such as glyphs mapped to an incorrect codepoint.
-Please consider reviewing the design and codepoint assignment of these to make sure they are correct.

-The following glyphs do not have the recommended number of contours:

-	- Glyph name: at	Contours detected: 3	Expected: 2

-	- Glyph name: o	Contours detected: 2	Expected: 4

-	- Glyph name: at	Contours detected: 3	Expected: 2
- [code: contour-count]
 </div></details><details><summary>⚠ <b>WARN:</b> Does the font contain a soft hyphen? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/soft_hyphen">com.google.fonts/check/soft_hyphen</a>)</summary><div>